ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 Your subnet auth keys for chain creation: [P-avax1ucykh6ls8thqpuwhg3vp8vvu6spg5e8tp8a25j]
 ```

 Currently, besides indicating a list of addresses that will be control key, usually the user is required to
 define the threshold of how many addresses are required for a change to be valid.
 In this case, as there is only
-one control key, the threshold is forced to 1, so that address and only that address can authorizate subnet
+one control key, the threshold is forced to 1 without asking to the user, so that address and only that address
-changes (auth keys for chain creation).
-Will se more about this on [multisig section](#multisig-example).
+can authorizate subnet changes (auth keys for chain creation).
+Will se more about this on [multisig deploy tutorial](./multisig-deploy).

-Next, a tx for creating the subnet id is created and the user is asked to sign it by using the ledger.
+Next, a tx for creating the subnet id is generated and the user is asked to sign it by using the ledger.

 ```
 *** Please sign subnet creation hash on the ledger device ***